goharbor/harbor/docs/installation_guide_ova.md

     The **Authentication Mode** must be set before the first boot of Harbor.
 Subsequent changes to **Authentication Mode** do not have any effect.
 When **ldap_auth** mode is enabled, properties related to LDAP/AD must be set.

 	* **Authentication Mode**: The default authentication mode is **db_auth**.
 Set it to **ldap_auth** when users' credentials are stored in an LDAP or AD server.
 Note: this option can only be set once.
+	* **Self Registration**: Determine whether the self-registration is allowed or not.
+Set this to off to disable a user's self-registration in Harbor.
+This flag has no effect when users are stored in LDAP or AD.
 	* **LDAP URL**: The URL of an LDAP/AD server.
 	* **LDAP Search DN**: A user's DN who has the permission to search the LDAP/AD server.
 Leave blank if your LDAP/AD server supports anonymous search, otherwise you should configure this DN and **LDAP Seach Password**.
 	* **LDAP Search Password**: The password of the user for LDAP search.
 Leave blank if your LDAP/AD server supports anonymous search.